Static Analysis - Automated Bug Hunting and Beyond

 In the course of this practical, you (in teams of 2-4) will be able to enhance Goblint with new relational domains, i.e., domains tracking not abstractions of one variable but relationships between multiple variables.
 Such domains are useful, e.g., for detecting buffer-overflows where neither the index's exact value nor the array's length is known beforehand.
 This topic lies at the intersection of the expertise of our research group, i.e., it is supervised by an expert on numerical relational domains and contributors to the Goblint static analyzer.

 One of the domains which may be implemented in the course of this practical is Flexeder et al. "Fast interprocedural linear two-variable equalities", TOPLAS 2012. (https://doi.org/10.1145/2049706.2049710)

 This article presents an analysis that, in its basic setting, infers all valid variable differences, that is, all valid equalities of the form x = c or x = y+c for some constant c ∈ Z.

 - Deepen your understanding of the semantics of C and typical programming errors

-- You should have taken the Program Optimization Course (IN2053) (or a similar course at another university)
+- We recommend that you take the Program Optimization Course (IN2053) (or a similar course at another university) before doing this practical

 - Knowledge of a functional programming language (we use OCaml, but the basics are not so different from other functional programming languages)